 Don’t be swayed by sheets with super-high thread counts — you’ll want to focus more on the material the sheets are made from.
 You’ll also get more for your money by helping your new sheets lasting longer with the proper care.

 You have an entire 11 months until you get invited to your next ugly sweater party, but you can browse the clothing racks for some heavily discounted Christmas sweaters.
 Other Christmas supplies are also on sale in January, including holiday cards and decorations.

 What to Buy in February

-Fall in love with these deals during the month of February.
+Fall in love with these deals during February.

 One of the best times to buy jewelry is in February — but only after Valentine’s Day.

-Look for discounts of up to 80% off after retailers remove their rose-colored glasses.
-It’s not worth paying the love tax to celebrate with your sweetheart, anyway.
+Look for deep discounts after retailers remove their rose-colored glasses.
+It’s not worth paying the “love tax” to celebrate with your sweetheart, anyway.

 Winter coats take up a ton of room in your closet and just as much room in stores.
 Help retailers clear ’em out this month, and you’ll get a big discount.